I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

-Don’t forget to make sure your kids are dressed for the task.
-A cold, whining child is not going to get enthusiastic about raking leaves no matter how fun you make the activity.
-If the leaves are wet and soggy then wellington boots are essential.
-Wearing warm gloves is a good idea too, but some kids take them off no matter how often you nag.
+Many people opt for a traditional rake for this task, but I prefer garden leaf scoops as they make the job easier for both me and my kids.
+Children love gathering leaves into heaps ready for bagging later.
+The scoops are brightly colored and so can't easily get lost inside a leaf-heap.
+Small hands find them easy to manage, and their large gathering capacity mean that results are quickly seen.
+Don’t forget to get your kids dressed for the task.
+A cold, whining child is not going to get enthusiastic about raking leaves no matter how much fun you make it.
+If the leaves are wet and soggy then wellie boots are essential.
+Warm gloves are a good idea too, but some kids take them off no matter how often you nag.

 How to Pick up Leaves Fast With a Leaf Scoop